 - If the complaint is determined to be unsubstantiated or not related to the accreditation standards or policies, no action is taken.

 - If the complaint is substantiated and indicates that the program may not be in compliance with the accreditation standards or policies, appropriate action is taken, which may include, but is not limited to, scheduling an on-site visit of the program.
 If the complaint is substantiated and the ACEND board determines that the program is not in compliance with the accreditation standards or policies, the ACEND board may place the program on probation or withdraw accreditation or approval.

 - The program director and administration of the sponsoring institution are notified of the ACEND board's decision and action in writing within two weeks of the decision.
 The complainant is notified of the final decision and action when the reconsideration and appeals process expires.

-- The program has the right to request the ACEND board to reconsider a decision to place the program on probation or to withdraw accreditation or approval.
+- The program has the right to request the ACEND board to reconsider a decision to withdraw accreditation or approval.

 Updated January 2014